Data quality best practices for Shopping Actions

 Use the correct GTIN

 The Global Trade Item Number (GTIN) is a common unique identifier that, if your product has one, can help make your ads richer and easier to find.
 Having the wrong GTIN for your product can lead to orders that are unfulfilled, or to shipping problems.
-Additionally, Shopping Actions can take down offers that have the wrong GTIN, and if you have mistakenly have applied the same GTIN to 2 different products, the products will automatically be disapproved.
+Additionally, Shopping Actions can take down offers that have the wrong GTIN, and if you have mistakenly applied the same GTIN to 2 different products, the products will automatically be disapproved.

 Avoid merchant-specific information, customized goods